aspose-cells/Aspose.Cells-Doc-md/english/gocpp/developer-guide/cells-formatting/font-settings/get-a-list-of-fonts-used-in-a-spreadsheet-or-workbook/_index.md

 ---
-title: Get a List of Fonts used in a Spreadsheet or Workbook with Golang via C++
+title: Get a List of Fonts Used in a Spreadsheet or Workbook with Golang via C++
 linktitle: Get a List of Fonts
 description: Aspose.Cells is a C++ library for working with spreadsheet files.
-It supports getting a list of fonts used in a spreadsheet or workbook, allowing users to get font information used in a document.
+It supports getting a list of fonts used in a spreadsheet or workbook, allowing users to retrieve font information used in a document.
 This article will show you how to use the Aspose.Cells library to get a list of fonts.
 keywords: Aspose.Cells, Spreadsheet, Workbook, Font, List
 type: docs
 weight: 20